paritytech/capi/Readme.md

 ## Installation

-Let's install from capi.dev

-> We can substitute the target (in this case a proxy URL).
-The chain-specific
+We can substitute the URL's target (in this case the WebSocket URL of a proxy).
-> API will be generated on-the-fly.
+The chain-specific API will be generated on-the-fly.

 ### Node.js